RichardCorkery/AzureServiceBusDemosPsMod07SubscriptionRules/README.md

 # azure-service-bus-demos-ps-mod7-subscription-rules

-## Demos of Azure Service Bus: Subscription Rules from Pluralsight Class Azure Service Bus in Dept Module 7
+## Demos of Azure Service Bus: Subscription Rules from Pluralsight Class Azure Service Bus in Depth Module 7

 ### This Demo shows how to:
 - Create a subscription with a default filter (1 = 1)